Waste oil centrifuge system in industrial waste oil processing facility — Dolphin Centrifuge

 The following models show 3 Alfa Laval centrifuges of different capacities for processing Used Engine Oil.
 Hover on each model for technical specifications.

-Alfa Laval WHPX 410 Waste Oil Centrifuge — three-phase self-cleaning disc stack centrifuge system by Dolphin Centrifuge
+Alfa Laval WHPX-410 Waste Oil Centrifuge -- three-phase self-cleaning disc stack centrifuge system by Dolphin Centrifuge

-Alfa Laval Stainless Steel Waste Oil Centrifuge — WHPX 405 three-phase self-cleaning unit
+Alfa Laval WHPX-410 Waste Oil Centrifuge

-Alfa Laval WHPX 405
+Alfa Laval WHPX-405

 Type: 3-Phase; Self-Cleaning